Colorado

 Morning:

 Today’s morning field trip will take us into Black Canyon of the Gunnison National Park.
 Carved out by the powerful Gunnison River over the last two million years, the steep-sided canyon was granted national park status in 1990 and contains some of the world’s oldest exposed rock.
-The canyon walls plunge 2700 feet with some areas being so narrow that the bottom receives only minutes of sunlight each day.
-We’ll take a scenic drive along the south rim and view the lightning-bolt like streaks on the Painted Wall.
-Then we’ll walk 1.6 miles along Warner Point Trail and look for Mule Deer and Peregrine Falcons who nest on ledges in the canyon walls.
-We’ll return to Montrose for lunch.
+The canyon walls plunge 2,700 feet with some areas being so narrow that the bottom receives only minutes of sunlight each day.
+The Group Leader will narrate our scenic drive along the south rim as we view the lightning-bolt like streaks on the Painted Wall.
+We’ll then walk along Warner Point Trail and look for Mule Deer and Peregrine Falcons who nest on ledges in the canyon walls.
+Afterwards, we’ll return to Montrose for lunch.

 Lunch: